matrup01/bac_modules/README.md

 1.9   Pops.heatmap(ax)

 	draws a dndlogdp-heatmap over time on an existing matplotlib-axis

+	ax (axis) ... takes a matplotlib-axis, on which the graph will be drawn

 	startcrop (int, optional) ...
 Takes an int and crops the beginning of the plot by its amount seconds endcrop (int, optional) ...
 Takes an int and crops the end of the plot by its amount seconds